techidaily/site-win11-tips/source/_posts/how-to-reactivate-a-nonfunctional-nvidia-cp-on-windows-11.md

 ## 4\.
 Repair the NVIDIA Control Panel App

  Windows 11’s standard**Repair** and**Reset** app options are available for NVIDIA Control Panel.
 So, those troubleshooting options might help you fix that app not opening.
 You can select the**Reset** and**Repair** options in the same place within the NVIDIA Control Panel settings.
-Our guide on about[resetting Windows 11s apps](https://www.makeuseof.com/windows-reset-app/) includes step-by-step instructions for how to apply do this.
+Our guide on about [resetting Windows 11s apps](https://www.makeuseof.com/windows-reset-app/) includes step-by-step instructions for how to apply do this.

 ![The Automatic option the Startup type menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/startup-type-drop-down-menu.jpg)

 ## 5\.
 Update Your PC’s NVIDIA Graphics Driver

  Updating the NVIDIA graphics driver on your PC will also update the control panel app for it.
 So, that’s a potential solution worth trying if your graphics card’s driver is outdated.
-You can apply this potential fix by following the instructions within our[guide to updating NVIDIA GPUs](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .
+You can apply this potential fix by following the instructions within our [guide to updating NVIDIA GPUs](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .

 ## 6\.
 Install Missing Visual C++ Redistribute Packages

  Another possibility is that the NVIDIA Control Panel doesn’t open because your PC is missing a required Visual C++ Redistributable package to run it.
 You can eliminate this possible cause by updating Visual C++ packages on your PC if needed.
 This is how to install a missing Visual C++ Redistributable in Windows:

-1. Open up the[Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) download page in your browser software.
+1. Open up the [Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) download page in your browser software.
 2. Click the X64 link for the latest Visual Studio 2015, 2017, 2019, and 2022 packs.
 ![The X64 download link](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/x64-link.jpg)
 3. Double-click the**VC\_redist.arm64.exe** (Visual C++ installer) file once it's downloaded.